 What you allow, is what will continue.
 And what you allow will continue to have power over your mind, your emotions, and perhaps most importantly—your potential.

 This is not to diminish the fact that losing love and losing people are two of the toughest experiences we suffer as human beings.
-But when it comes to finding the strength to walk away from pain and heartbreak, sometimes a no-contact policy is the only way out of the hole.
+But when it comes to finding the strength to walk away from pain and heartbreak, sometimes a no-go backs policy is the only way out of the hole.

 The fence you build around your heart doesn’t necessarily have to stay upright forever, but there is truth to be found in the age-old saying, “out of sight, out of mind,” and as you’ve probably learned by now, a wound won’t heal until you stop touching it.